samlobel/GO_ENGINE/README.md

 By the way, I really should make the network deeper, as well as pass in the total liberties per group as an input.
 It's a great idea.

+I need to make a policy network for training.
+When it picks the next move, it should go based off of percentages given by the policy network.
+And the policy network should learn from the value network.

+How should the policy network output its answers?
+Softmax temperature!
+That's super interesting, it's perfect.
+But, it looks like there's no option for it, so I'm going to need to code my own softmax function.

+And it can go both ways!
+The softmax should be used in picking moves for simulation, but also when you train the policy network based on the value network, you can try and shoot it so that the policy network learns probabilities in proportion to softmax of the values.

+The more annoying thing is, I'm not exactly sure how to output the answer from the softmax.

+I should train the policy network using the values of the moves.
+I guess that the policy network should just output a string that's 26 long or something (5x5 + passing).
+That's sort of a weird thing to do, but whatever.
+It would be much nicer if we could use something convolutional.

+I'm ending at not-the-best spot.
+I'm sort of in the middle of the process of adding features, it's been messsy withthe dimension changing part of it.
+BUT, it's going to start working again